 Vlamingh Head Lighthouse is THE sunset spot in Exmouth.
 Hence, it’s a pretty busy spot!

-My advice is come here early to get a good spot.
-Located just 15 minutes from Exmouth, the lighthouse offers 360 degree panoramic views of the Exmouth peninsula.
+My advice is to come here early to get a good spot.
+Located just 15 minutes from Exmouth, the lighthouse offers 360-degree panoramic views of the Exmouth peninsula.

 Exmouth is a popular surfing spot.
 The best Exmouth surf spots are Dunes Beach and Hunters.